Gardening & Sustainable Living Program

 Kindergarten - Grade 2

-Our KPPCS garden and sustainable agriculture lessons are based on Waldorf / Biodynamic principles and Hawaiian-garden-based pedagogy and curriculum.
-They are intended to help our students glow and grow so they can inspire others to love the land and find perhaps a stone age tool in the ground as their work culminates with practical skills.
+Our KPPCS garden and sustainable agriculture lessons are based on Biodynamic principles and Hawaiian-garden-based knowledge and curriculum.
+They are intended to help our students glow and grow so they can inspire others to love the land and find perhaps an ancient tool in the ground as their work culminates with practical skills.

 In kindergarten through grade 2 students explore the seasonal garden with quiet time observing (‘Kilo panana’) their senses, hearts, and hands.
 They learn about natural phenomena by listening and observing, interacting and wondering.
 We explore and wonder as we do gardening tasks with tools, prepare snacks from the harvest, and draw / sketch what we see.

 Grade 3 students explore the garden with growing engagement in their world.
 They do hands-on projects such as building bird houses and feeders, and begin to establish journal practices.
 We dye fabric with harvested plants, care for ‘adopted’ plants, build benches and dwellings for small creatures, and harvest.
 Using snacks, recipes, and the Aina Food Guide we emphasize healthy eating.